Barbara A.W. Whitaker

 After graduating, Barbara went into education, and taught for 31 years in the Lake Oswego school system.
 Over the years, she served as the department chair and on the Oregon Education Association Board of Directors, and was active with the Oregon Education Association at the state and national levels.
 She was also a master teacher to many student teachers, and she credits Lewis & Clark with preparing her “beyond any expectations.
 A liberal arts education lays groundwork and provides the platform for any care in life,” she said.

 For the last 25 years she has been an active volunteer for Portland’s Singing Christmas Tree, a holiday musical.
 After retiring she moved to Peoria, Arizona and enjoyed working with a community theater, Trilogy Players, and a professional theater company, Compass Players, as Managing Director and Stage manager.
 She now lives in Stanwood, Washington.

 Barbara remembers professors of education Bernie Wolff, Vern Jones, Shirley Malcolm, Helen Hartness, and Anita McClain, Professor of Music John Richards, Professor of Spanish Vance Savage, and PE and Outdoor School instructor Mary Lou Hunter as instrumental in her education.

 This is her second stint on the Board of Alumni – she served from the mid-’70s into the early ’80s.

-Barbara’s daughters are Meagan, a teacher, who has a daughter with her husband, Bill; Caralee, a speech and language pathologist, who has a daughter with her husband Adam; and Elizabeth who is earning her masters in occupational therapy.
+Barbara’s daughters are Meagan, a teacher, who has a daughter with her husband, Bill; Caralee, a speech and language pathologist, who has a daughter with her husband Adam; and Elizabeth who is earning her masters degree at Washington University in occupational therapy.